kriersd/JazzHands/docs/index.md

 * Add and Origin Name and the ip from the get services command Select Enable toggle to right to enable the address

-* Finish this set of steps by selecting the create button
+* Finish this set of steps by selecting the Create button

 * The Health check will show Critical initially, this is normal and will rectify itself in 1-2 min with a page refresh.

-* Scoll to LoadBalancers Section
+* Scroll to LoadBalancers Section
-Select the Create load balancer button in the Balancer Hostname field provide *.yournewdomainname
+* Select the Create Load Balancer button
+* in the Balancer Hostname field, provide *.yournewdomainname
+* Confirm the TTL is 60 seconds

-* Scroll down to the Add pool button and select the Originpool that was just created
+* Scroll down to the Add Pool button and select the Originpool that was just created, click Add

 * Select the Create button

+##TEST YOUR SETUP
+* Point a browser at the newly created DNS name (http://yournewdomain.com)
+* Note on the upper-left whether you are currently running against IKS or ROKS
+* Wait approximately 1 minute (the countdown timer is there to assist)
+* Refresh the page
+* Observe the change from IKS to ROKS